dart-lang/build/build_config/README.md

 ## Dividing a package into Build targets
 When a `Builder` should be applied to a subset of files in a package the package can be broken up into multiple 'targets'.
 Targets are configured in the `targets` section of the `build.yaml`.
-Each target may contain the following keys.
+The key for each target makes up the name for that target.
+Targets can be referred to in `'$definingPackageName:$targetname'`.
+When the target name matches the package name it can also be referred to as just the package name.
+One target in every package _must_ use the package name so that consumers will use it by default.

-- **name**: String, Required.
-The name of the target within the package.
-Targets can be referred to by `'$packageName:$targetName'` keys.
-If the target has the same name as the package it can also be referred to as `'$packageName'`, at least one target must use the package name so that other packages which depend on this one can pick it up as a dependency.
+Each target may also contain the following keys.

 - **sources**: List of Strings or Map, Optional.
 The set of files within the package which make up this target.
 Files are specified using glob syntax.
 If a List of Strings is used they are considered the 'include' globs.
 If a Map is